dimag0g/Aquaria/README.md

-﻿This is a port of Aquaria game to Nintendo Switch.
+This is a port of Aquaria game to Nintendo Switch.
 It's a homebrew app, so you need to be running custom firmware for it to work.

 [1] BUILDING
 ------------